JeroenDelcour/theaigames-bots/fourinarow/README.md

     - when predicting loss, now tries to delay loss (used to just pick a random move)
 - v6: fixed that it didn't detect a win condition in two diagonals
 - v7: fixed bug where, if it had only losing options, it would always pick column 0 even if that wasn't a valid move.
 Also commented out unnecessary move simulation.

+# To-do

+- Layer alpha-beta on top of iterative deepening (i.e. reorder the nodes so alpha-beta starts with the max-value one)
+- hash table of previously evaluated boards